NeoLudditeAI/PromptPartyNano/docs/roadmap.md

 - **Test After Each Change**: Verify functionality before proceeding to the next step
 - **Maintain Identical Structure**: Keep 100% feature parity with original PromptParty
 - **Avoid Feature Creep**: Focus only on the API switch, no additional features until basic functionality is proven
+- **Game Flow Validation**: Test each step of the corrected game flow before proceeding

 ### **Quality Assurance Principles**
 - **Comprehensive Testing**: Each change must be tested before moving forward